albertopetrache/avr_assembly/usart_lcd_echo/README.md

 # LCD & USART Text Input Project

 This project demonstrates a simple text input system using an AVR microcontroller with a 16x2 LCD and USART communication.
-The program allows typing characters via a serial terminal, displaying them on the LCD, handling **Enter** for line changes, and **Backspace** for deleting characters correctly.
+The program allows typing characters via a serial terminal, displaying them on the LCD, handling **Enter** for line changes, and **Backspace** for deleting characters.

 ---